 There is nothing in the world quite like an ice-cold glass of Spanish gazpacho on a sweltering summer day.
-This watermelon mint gazpacho recipe is gaining popularity in Spanish restaurants as a delicious way to cool off during the hot Spanish summers!
+This watermelon gazpacho recipe is gaining popularity in Spanish restaurants as a delicious way to cool off during the hot Spanish summers!

 Gazpacho in Spain is usually served in a glass, as you can see in my photo above.
 The key to a great gazpacho is using the freshest and best quality base ingredients.
 The traditional gazpacho Andaluz is probably the best known, made with tomatoes, pepper, onion and sometimes cucumber.
 It’s always blended with extra virgin olive oil and a splash of Sherry vinegar.